Hotel Transylvania 3: Summer Vacation: Plot

-Mavis discovers her father is interested in Ericka and becomes suspicious of Ericka's motives.
+Mavis discovers her father is interested in Ericka and becomes suspicious of her motives.
 The cruise ship reaches Atlantis, which has been converted into a casino.
 Drac decides to tell Mavis the truth about Ericka but gets distracted seeing Ericka enter an underground crypt.
 Drac follows her, with Mavis not far behind, and learns that Ericka is after a "family heirloom".
 With Drac's help, she evades the booby traps around the object and escapes.
 Mavis arrives and confronts them, and Drac confesses that he "zinged" with Ericka, to Mavis's surprise and confusion.
 After Ericka is told what a "zing" is, her inner guilt about lying to Drac forces her to reject his feelings for her, leaving Drac heartbroken and Mavis feeling guilty.

-A regretful Ericka gives van Helsing the heirloom, and he sets a trap for the monsters at a dance party.
-Noticing that Drac is still depressed about Ericka, Mavis takes advice from Johnny and tells her father to talk to Ericka, admitting that she was afraid of him leaving her, which allays Drac's fears.
+A regretful Ericka gives Van Helsing the heirloom, and he sets a trap for the monsters at a dance party.
+Noticing that Drac is still depressed about Ericka, Mavis takes advice from Johnny and tells her father to talk to Ericka, who admits that she was afraid of him leaving her, which allays Drac's fears.
 Van Helsing shows up and pushes away the DJ and a saddened Ericka is forced to reveal that she is his great-granddaughter.
-Van Helsing reveals that the heirloom is the Instrument of Destruction—a case for a music note sheet—and plays a song that drives a friendly Kraken living near the island to attack the monsters.
+Van Helsing reveals that the heirloom is the Instrument of Destruction — a case for a music note sheet — and plays a song that drives a friendly Kraken living near the island to attack the monsters.
 Drac tries to stop the evil Kraken but gets injured.
 Ericka saves Drac from the evil Kraken and pleads with her great-grandfather to stop the destruction, confessing her love for Drac.
 This infuriates Van Helsing, and he attacks them both.

-To pacify the evil Kraken, Johnny opens up a portable DJ kit and plays positive songs to beat van Helsing's song.
-Upon playing the "Macarena", the Kraken is relaxed and happy for good.
+To pacify the Kraken, Johnny opens up a portable DJ kit and plays positive songs to beat Van Helsing's song.
+Upon playing Macarena, the Kraken is relaxed and happy for good.
 Van Helsing is unable to counter the song as the humans and monsters begins to dance, including the music sheet, which rips itself to pieces during the process.
-When van Helsing also dances, he accidentally slips and falls, but Drac saves him.
-Touched by the act of kindness, van Helsing apologizes to the monsters and gives everybody a full refund for the cruise, before sending them back.

-Back at the hotel, Drac proposes to Ericka, who gets tongue-tied at the question before accepting.
+When Van Helsing also dances, he accidentally slips and falls, but Drac saves him.
+Touched by the act of kindness, Van Helsing apologizes to the monsters and gives everybody a full refund for the cruise, before sending them back.
+Meanwhile, back at the hotel, Drac proposes to Ericka, who gets tongue-tied at the question before accepting.